 Growing up in the 60’s, my own best friend and toddler playmate, Janie, became so ill from one vaccine that she was hospitalized and nearly died.
 I was too little to understand when my mom said my friend was crippled and could no longer come to play.
 For years after, I erroneously believed that was a rare anomaly.

 In 1999 when my middle daughter Faith was hospitalized from her ‘moderate’ vaccine reaction as a baby, I again, thought that was just another rare fluke.
 When Faith’s mouth and face distorted and drooped with facial asymmetry, lasting for over a year after her vaccines, and she had projectile vomiting for weeks following vaccination, I believed the “white coats” when they said these were just normal reactions to vaccination and that the benefits outweighed the risks.

-However, two years ago when my friend’s healthy teen son died immediately after his HPV vaccination I had finally seen enough carnage and I finally knew better.
-When my college friend’s teen daughter died a slow, gruesome, and tragic death three years ago from mitochondrial disorder after her vaccines, I knew the truth.
+However, a few years ago when my friend’s healthy teen son died immediately after his HPV vaccination I had finally seen enough carnage and I finally knew better.
+When my college friend’s teen daughter died a slow, gruesome, and tragic death five years ago from mitochondrial disorder after her vaccines, I knew the truth.
 When my hairdresser lost her first grandchild to SIDS, immediately after vaccination, I understood why.